- The SPGS journey

 Throughout, students look at mathematics as a language, as a kind of logical structure, as a body of knowledge about number and space, as a series of reasoned methods for deriving conclusions, as the essence of our knowledge of the physical world, or merely as a diverting intellectual activity.
 The best mathematicians are those who find imaginative and unexpected interdisciplinary connections.

 For the less competitively minded, students are encouraged to attend the Maths Society lectures, given by invited speakers.
 These are also an opportunity to meet mathematicians from other schools, as we open our doors (real and virtual) to students from other secondary schools.
 Students in VII (Year 12) are also encouraged to submit a piece of mathematical investigation for the school’s Senior Scholarship Competition.
+In recent years, mathematical submissions have included comparing the effects of different models of cancer treatment, investigating non-linear dynamical systems (chaos theory) and a probabilistic analysis of poker.
+A most creative submission in 2015, one of that year’s prize-winners, involved the development of a browser-based visualisation of 4D and 5D shapes rotating in space!
+Increasingly, mathematical submissions contain an element of coding, as more students develop skills in Computer Science.

 In recent years, mathematical submissions have included comparing the effects of different models of cancer treatment, investigating non-linear dynamical systems (chaos theory) and a probabilistic analysis of poker.
 A most creative submission in 2015, one of that year’s prize-winners, involved the development of a web browser-based visualisation of 4D and 5D shapes rotating in space!
 Increasingly, mathematical submissions contain an element of coding, as Computer Science becomes a fixture of school life.